 As time goes on and you work on different kinds of pens, you will amass a collection of screwdrivers.
 If you are working exclusively on vintage pens, your screwdrivers will all, or almost all, be of the flat-blade type.
 For modern pens, you will need some Phillips screwdrivers, some hex drivers, and even, in a few cases, Torx drivers.
 For very small screws, two inexpensive sets of jewelers’ screwdrivers, one flat-blade and one Phillips, will pay for themselves.
-The screwdriver shown here has a long " (3 mm) flat blade for removing the screws that secure the Touchdown tube to the operating knob (blind cap) in Sheaffer Touchdown and Snorkel pens.
+The screwdriver shown here is a Craftsman 9-41589.
+It has a long " (3 mm) flat blade for removing the screw that secures the Touchdown tube to the operating knob (blind cap) in Sheaffer Touchdown, Snorkel, and PFM pens, and it will serve for the screws in many barrels and caps.
 Don’t make the mistake of buying stubby or pocket-style screwdrivers for working on pens; the blades might not be long enough to reach all the way down into a barrel or a Touchdown tube.
 Depending on the exact shape of the blade, some screwdrivers will require a little grinding on the broadest potion of the blade to make them fit into a Touchdown TM tube.

 Lubricating moving parts is a constant need.
 In almost all cases, the right lubricant for fountain pens is silicone grease.
 Do not use petroleum- or vegetable-based grease on pens.
 Petroleum-based greases eat rubber parts such as sacs and O-rings, and vegetable-based greases congeal and become hard.
 100% pure silicone grease is the stuff.
 You can get it from some pen dealers, from dive shops, and from restaurant supply houses.
 The tiny quantities you will use, coupled with the convenient container (with a ribbed lid that you can still grasp after you’ve gotten grease on your fingers), suggest that a pen dealer is the best of these options.